Employer Branding

 You may be thinking that this whole employer branding thing sounds like a lot of work.
 Is it really worth the trouble?

 The short answer is a resounding yes.
 Building a great reputation for your company is one of the most worthwhile investments you can make.
-And no one — not even the employer branding experts — expect it to happen overnight.
+And no one — not even the employer branding experts — expects it to happen overnight.
 Employer branding is a long game that looks different at every org.

 Employer branding has never been more critical for long-term growth.
-It’s like insurance for your employer reputation as you navigate any challenges that come your way — from the global pandemic and new ways of working, to ongoing economic uncertainty and reputational fallout from layoffs.
+It’s like insurance for your employer reputation as you navigate any challenges that come your way — from the pandemic and new ways of working, to ongoing economic uncertainty and reputational fallout from layoffs.

 Even if you’re not hiring right now for any combination of reasons, you will be one day — and your employer brand is a boon for peak recruiting efficiency as soon as you’re ready to get back out there.

-1. It helps you hire better employees
+Employer branding helps you hire better employees

 The most talented professionals know they have options.
 When choosing whether to continue the search or accept your offer, candidates will take your employer brand into account and weigh it against your competitors’ brands.